Introduction

 STRIGHT, M.J., 1980.
 Federal cultural resources management on the OCS:

-.
+problems and potential.
 Report of the US Department of the Interior,

 Bureau of Land Management.
 New Orleans Outer Continental Shelf Office,